YeisonAndreyLiCe/portfolio/src/blog/python-virtual-environments.md

 ### virtualenv (Lower level)

 > virtualenv can help you.
 It creates an environment that has its own
-> installation directories, that doesn’t share libraries with other virtualenv
+> installation directories, that doesn't share libraries with other virtualenv
-> environments (and optionally doesn’t access the globally installed libraries
+> environments (and optionally doesn't access the globally installed libraries
 > either). [virtualenv docs](https://virtualenv.pypa.io/en/latest/)

 ```bash